Allocation Questionnaire: Specialist UK injury lawyer sets out how compensation claims are allocated to different court procedures known as tracks

 A “track” is used to set out a standard process by which a claim for compensation proceeds through the UK courts – which includes the type of evidence which can be produced at trial and how long the you have to produce such evidence.

-If you have a higher value or more complex claim – the courts in England and Wales will allow you to produce more evidence to support you claim and have a longer timetable to obtain this evidence.
+If you have a higher value or more complex claim – the courts in England and Wales will allocate to a court track which will allow your solicitor to produce more evidence to support your compensation claim and have a longer timetable to obtain this evidence.

 The 3 tracks in England and Wales are:

-Generally claims of this size are considered by the eyes of the law to warrant little work and are sufficiently small not to need the involvement of a solicitor.
+Generally claims of this size are allocated to the small claims track as they are considered by the eyes of the law to warrant little work and are sufficiently small not to need the involvement of a solicitor.
 As such – legal costs of representation cannot be claimed from the person at fault.

 Most claims in England and Wales proceed in the fast track.